tasdikrahman/tasdikrahman.me/_posts/2020-07-22-a-few-notes-on-gke-kubernetes-upgrades.md

 - 172.16.0.0/12
 - 192.168.0.0/16

-the packets in the egress traffic will not be masquared, which means that the node IP will be seen in this case.
+the packets in the egress traffic will not be masqueraded, which means that the node IP will be seen in this case.

 The default behaviour after 1.14.x (and on [COS](https://cloud.google.com/container-optimized-os/docs)), packets flowing from the pods stop getting NAT'd.
 This can cause disruption as you might not have whitelisted the pod address range.